 Objectives Policies Site-specific Policies Action by Parish Council COH/1-1 Landscape character Encourage developers to minimise the visual impact of any development, especially near the village edges.
 Ensure that adequate planning weight is given to loss of open countryside vistas from the High Street into open countryside.
 COH/1-2 Heritage assets Challenge inappropriate developments affecting any heritage asset or its setting.
-COH/1-3 Non-designated heritage assets Encourage conservation of designated NDHAs Conserving the character of the village as an COH/1-4 Village character - alterations Challenge inappropriate alteration proposals, especially those affecting any heritage asset or its setting. attractive, safe community COH/1-5 Village character - new build Encourage developers to respect the character of Cottenham by ensuring that new developments are consistent with existing styles and layouts, and to minimise the visual impact of any development.
+Conserving the COH/1-3 Non- designated heritage assets Encourage conservation of identified NDHAs. character of the village as an attractive, safe community COH/1-4 Village character - alterations Challenge inappropriate alteration proposals, especially those affecting any heritage asset or its setting.
+COH/1-5 Village character - new build Encourage developers to respect the character of Cottenham by ensuring that new developments are consistent with existing styles and layouts, and to minimise the visual impact of any development.
 COH/1-6 Village core or centre Encourage opportunities to enrich the focal points as pedestrian places.
 COH/1-7 Local Green Spaces Seek an extension of planning policy to require prompt replacement of any trees lost, especially in the Conservation area, by suitable mature native trees.
-COH/1-8 Protected Village Amenity Areas Identify ways to enhance the amenity of the sites for nearby residents
+COH/1-8 Protected Village Amenity Areas Identify ways to enhance the amenity of the sites for nearby residents.

-Objectives Policies Site-specific Policies Action by Parish Council COH/2-1 Development framework Seek clarity with developers and planners Making housing more affordable for COH/2-2 Large site design Work with developers to ensure principles of Village Design Statement are applied from the Reserved Matters stage of a planning application.
-Ensure the amount of impermeable surfaces within developments and compensate for unavoidable impermeability with on-site sustainable urban drainage systems verified to achieve run-off rates lower than 1.1 litres / second per hectare of developed land with sufficient margin to ensure long-term performance.
-Require planning conditions are applied to minimise increases in impermeability over time and assure the performance of drainage systems over the long term. the next generation of residents COH/2-3 Brownfield sites COH/3-1.1 Durman Stearn COH/3-1.2 Watson's Yard COH/3-2.1 Co-op site Encourage inclusion of 1-2 bedroom flats within any brownfield development COH/2-4 Locally affordable housing and CLT Work with landowners to identify sites for small clusters, each of up to 50 houses, outside the established village development framework but within 800 metres of the village core and preferably within 400 metres of a well- served High Street bus stop.
-Encourage formation and operation of one or more Community Land Trusts which, if feasible, are the best way to deliver the maximum number of locally-affordable homes per amount of land developed.
-The actual number of clusters allowed will depend on the success or otherwise of pending planning
+Objectives Policies Site-specific Policies Action by Parish Council Making housing more affordable for the next COH/2-1 Development framework COH/2-2 Large site design COH/2-3 Brownfield sites COH/3-1.1 Durman Stearn COH/3-2.1 Watson's Yard Seek clarity with developers and planners.
+Work with developers to ensure principles of Village Design Statement are applied from the Reserved Matters stage of a planning application.
+Ensure the amount of impermeable surfaces within developments is minimised and compensate for unavoidable impermeability with on-site sustainable urban drainage systems verified to achieve run-off rates lower than 1.1 litres per second per hectare of developed land with sufficient margin to ensure long-term performance.
+Require planning conditions are applied to minimise increases in impermeability over time and assure the performance of drainage systems over the long term.
+Encourage inclusion of 1-2 bedroom flats within any brownfield development. residents Locally affordable housing and CLT site Work with landowners to identify sites for small clusters, each of up to 50 houses, outside the established village development framework but within 800 metres of the village core and preferably within 400 metres of a well-served High Street bus stop.
+Encourage formation and operation of one or more Community Land Trusts which, if feasible, are the best way to deliver the maximum number

+Objectives Policies Site-specific Policies Action by Parish Council of locally-affordable homes per amount of land developed.
+The actual number of clusters allowed will depend on the success or otherwise of pending planning applications.